observablehq/plot/README.md

 [<img src="./img/select.png" width="320" height="198" alt="a line chart of several stocks">](https://observablehq.com/@data-workflows/plot-select)

-[Source](./src/transforms/select.js) · [Examples](https://observablehq.com/@data-workflows/plot-select) · Selects one (or possibly several) values from a series, say to label a line or annotate extremes.
+[Source](./src/transforms/select.js) · [Examples](https://observablehq.com/@data-workflows/plot-select) · Selects a value from each series, say to label a line or annotate extremes.

+The select transform derives a filtered mark index; it does not affect the mark’s data or channels.
+It is similar to the basic [filter transform](#transforms) except that provides convenient shorthand for pulling a single value out of each series.
+The data are grouped into series using the *z*, *fill*, or *stroke* channel in the same fashion as the [area](#area) and [line](#line) marks.

 #### Plot.selectFirst(*options*)

-Selects the first point of the series, in input order.
+Selects the first point of each series according to input order.

 #### Plot.selectLast(*options*)

-Selects the last point of the series, in input order.
+Selects the last point of each series according to input order.

 #### Plot.selectMinX(*options*)

-Selects the left-most point of the series.
+Selects the leftmost point of each series.

 #### Plot.selectMinY(*options*)

-Selects the lowest point of the series.
+Selects the lowest point of each series.

 #### Plot.selectMaxX(*options*)

-Selects the right-most point of the series.
+Selects the rightmost point of each series.

 #### Plot.selectMaxY(*options*)

-Selects the highest point of the series.
+Selects the highest point of each series.

 ### Stack